Gerard-René de Groot

-Gerard-René de Groot (born 1951) is a professor emeritus of Maastricht University in comparative law and private international law.
+Gerard-René de Groot is a professor emeritus of Maastricht University in comparative law and private international law.
 He studied law at University of Groningen (the Netherlands) and at the Westfälische Wilhelmsuniversität Münster (Germany).
 De Groot obtained the degrees Magister iuris and Doctorandus iuris at Groningen University and taught there 1974–1982.
 He also obtained the degree of Doctor iuris at Maastricht University.
 In 1982 de Groot started to teach at Maastricht University and was subsequently appointed as a professor (retired in 2016).
 Since 2007 he has taught at the University of Aruba (West Indies).